ProgrammiererEFZ/IOT-Spotify/README.md

-# IoT Engineering
-## Spotify Remote Control
+# Spotify Remote Control
+This project is part of the [IoT Engineering](https://github.com/tamberg/fhnw-iot) course.

 ## Introduction
-This project is part of the [IoT Engineering](https://github.com/tamberg/fhnw-iot)) course.

-It allows remote control of a Spotify session.
+The software allows remote control of a Spotify session.
 With buttons to skip, go to previous, pause/play songs.
 Also displays song title and artist on Grove display.

 ### Team members
 * @ProgrammiererEFZ, Luca Plozner